annalisa144/reverdecer/_posts/2018-08-10-cut-out-the-middle-man.md

 [![](/images/mosquito_coil_.jpg){:width="60%"}](/images/mosquito_coil.jpg)

 [It's this style](https://www.amazon.com/gp/product/B07C869L83/ref=as_li_tl?ie=UTF8&tag=annalisa144-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07C869L83&linkId=b774371b18247db12f46a7a1831d2b0f), but much cheaper when we buy them at Waldo's a dollar store chain in Mexico.
-Of course, they don't burn very well...
+Of course, they won't stay lit.

 Luckily we have this metal plate left behind from taking seats out of the van, so we have a relatively safe place for fire in the van.
 And we have a fire extinguisher, too!

 I really want to cut out the middle man (me).
 I'm covered in mosquito bites and cat scratches - why can't the cats just scratch the mosquitos and everyone leave me alone?

-Anyone have experience with [mosquito repelling bracelets]( https://www.amazon.com/gp/product/B01IB9W9RS/ref=as_li_tl?ie=UTF8&tag=annalisa144-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01IB9W9RS&linkId=49ab62f973912459bec26e95bef0c601)?
+Anyone have experience with [mosquito repelling bracelets](https://www.amazon.com/gp/product/B01IB9W9RS/ref=as_li_tl?ie=UTF8&tag=annalisa144-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01IB9W9RS&linkId=49ab62f973912459bec26e95bef0c601)?
 I'm unwilling to spray anything stinky on me or the van, it's worse than mosquito bites.